sdtemple/isweep/README.md

 Acronym: *i*ncomplete *S*elective sweep *W*ith *E*xtended haplotypes *E*stimation *P*rocedure

 This software presents methods to study recent, strong positive selection.
-- By recent, we mean within the last 500 generations
+- By recent, we mean within the last 500 generations.
-- By strong, we mean selection coefficient s >= 0.015 (1.5%)
+- By strong, we mean selection coefficient s >= 0.015 (1.5%).
+- Scan may have moderate power for s >= 0.01 (1%).

 In modeling a sweep, we assume 1 selected allele at a locus.